Common chameleon: Description

 The average length of the common chameleon is 20–40 cm, with females often being substantially larger than males.
 The colour of the common chameleon is variable, between yellow/brown through green to a dark brown.
 Whatever the background colour is, the common chameleon will have two light coloured lines along its side.
 It has a small beard of scales and some small hard scales on the top of its back.
 Many assume the color changes undergone by the chameleon are a result of its attempting to camouflage itself, when in reality the chameleon changes its color as a response to light and temperature stimuli and as an expression of its emotions (like chameleon body language).
 Often when caught for analysis, the chameleon may turn a dark color.
 Their colors are also important for intraspecies communication, especially during the mating season.

 Ecology

 Diet

-The common chameleon is insectivorous, capturing insects by stealth and the rapid extension of its long tongue which has a terminal pad which grasps and adheres to the prey.
+The common chameleon is insectivorous, capturing insects by stealth and the rapid extension of its long tongue, which has a terminal pad which grasps and adheres to the prey.
+Common prey items include flies (Diptera), hymenopterans (Hymenoptera), true bugs (Heteroptera), crickets and grasshoppers (Orthoptera), and beetles (Coleoptera).
 Adults are known to eat young chameleons and have been observed to eat fruit.